kkumyk/colour-to-dmc/README.md

 To find the colours, the image is quantized and then the nearest colour is looked up from a table of DMC colour threads.

-The identified thread numbers will be returned added to the quantized image.
+The identified thread numbers will be returned and added to the quantized image.

 The user can specify the number of colours to reduce the image to before looking up the threads.